O Level Results Day 2026

 What happens if I do worse in an O Level resit?

-If you take an O Level resit and end up with a lower grade than your original result, don't worry — your higher grade will usually stand.
+If you resit an O Level and end up with a lower grade than your original result, don't worry - your higher grade will usually stand.

 Most exam boards will use the highest grade you've achieved when issuing your final certificate.
-So even if your resit result is lower, your original (higher) grade won’t be replaced unless you specifically ask for it to be.
+So even if your resit result is lower, your original (higher) grade won’t be replaced.

 Improve Your Grades with Save My Exams

 Save My Exams helps over 1.5 million students each month to prepare for their exams.
-Get instant access to past papers, exam-style questions, concise revision notes and more to boost both your confidence and grades.
+Get instant access to past papers, exam-style questions, revision notes, and more to boost both your confidence and grades.

 All of our resources are tailored to your exam board, ensuring you focus only on what’s relevant to your course.
-With practice questions and engaging video content, Save My Exams equips you with everything you need to excel.
+With everything you need all in one place, Save My Exams equips you with everything you need to excel.

 Explore our O Level Revision Resources.